mten21/assn1/assignment1.md

 # Tips
 - Test-driven development writes test cases first, then makes the code pass those tests.
 First get your code to compile (syntax); then get the tests to pass (semantics).
 - M1 and M2 notes will be important for this exercise.
+- Don't change the tests we provide; you may wish to comment some out in order to do incremental work.

 # Part 1. /10 marks